On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 Safety Behaviours

 Sometimes we are not able to avoid the situations that cause us social anxiety.
-To manage going into these anxiety-provoking situations many people engage in a specific type of avoidance behaviour called a safety behaviour.
-Safety behaviours can either be something overt (that is visible to others) such as avoiding eye contact or scrolling on your phone, or covert (something we do in our minds) like planning out what to say or having excuses ready.
-Each person might use different safety behaviours to help them cope, here is a longer list of potential safety behaviours:
+To manage anxiety-provoking situations many people engage in what are called “safety behaviours”.
+Some may be overt (noticeable to others) such as keeping quiet, avoiding eye contact or looking at your phone.
+Others may be things we do in our minds – like planning out what to say or having excuses ready to leave.
+Each person might use different safety behaviours to help them cope.

 • asking constant questions (to avoid having to speak about yourself)